 Total 29.7 miles, 47.8 km

 Another cold and very wet start to the day.
-A good thing I kicked on yesterday as I’d be facing worse today.
+A good thing I kicked on yesterday as I’d be facing worse conditions today.

 Ah, there is nothing quite like that invigorating feeling on pulling on 3 day old wet socks that have just been rung out.
-Sure I had dry socks but why waste them, knowing that shoes are still saturated and the vegetation is still wet, fresh dry socks would have lasted all of 10 seconds.
-Add to that pulling on a wet shirt and shell layers.
+Sure I had dry socks but why waste them, knowing that my shoes are still saturated and the vegetation is still wet, fresh dry socks would have lasted all of 10 seconds.
+Add to that, pulling on a wet shirt and shell layers.
 At least once moving I was warm.

 It had been good to experience Washington in the wet knowing that it is just for a few days.
-Everything is damp or wet, tent, quilt, clothes etc… To have to camp in these conditions with no chance of drying things for multiple days out would suck.
+Everything is damp or wet, tent, quilt, clothes etc… To have to camp in these conditions with no chance of drying things out for multiple days would suck.

 More fog and misty rain and super thick vegetation had me saturated again.

 Towards the end of the day there was another fire closure to contend with.
 I had known about this one for a few weeks.
 The reroute lead east down to the small ‘village’ of Holden and back up north towards Highbridge and access to Stehekin.
 With 27 miles in all already I wasn’t going to make it all the way to Holden but cold and wet I knew I’d be pushing on for another couple hours to reduce the distance down.
 Tomorrow I’ll make it to Holden and take a ferry to Stehekin rather than do the final 17 mile reroute section through the hills.
 A lot of hikers are taking this option.